 I came home from graduate school with my shoulders drooping and my head hanging because I realized I had enrolled in an impossible course.
 A research paper was required, and I knew I wasn’t going to be able to come up with anything good.
 It was the last course in my program, and I’d made it with straight A’s so far – but it wasn’t going to happen this time.

-The clouds lifted, and I indeed wrote a mediocre paper.
+The clouds lifted, and I indeed picked an easy topic.
 Except that something funny happened: I started thinking of little things I could do to make it better – a sharper sentence, an extra reference, a better idea.
+Gradually I built up steam.
 In the end I earned (tada!) an A.

 I thanked my husband for his helpful advice…and he said, “Do you realize you pulled this same thing with every course in your program?”